sharath1606/tinkerhub/README.md

 ## Link to product walkthrough
 [link to video](Link Here)
 ## How it Works ?
-1.
-2. Embed video of project demo
+1. this webapp helps to add day to day events to the list.here this app is  made using pynecone.

 ## Libraries used
-Library Name - pycone
+Library Name - pynecone